-This course is designed for HPC users who already write or develop codes to give an overview of the hardware and infrastructure code runs on and how design choices can effect how efficiently code runs.
+This workshop is designed for HPC users who already write or develop codes to give an overview of the hardware and infrastructure that code runs on and how design choices can affect how efficiently code runs.
 Following this introduction, the workshop will give an introduction to the OpenMP parallel programming model and give hands on practice developing and adapting code to run on shared memory machines.

 - Understand the structure of a typical single core and multicore CPU